dshekhalev/FEC/README.md

 New feature added: full-featured netlists with limited operating modes support.
 No any time limit, free to use, example included.

-1. DVB-S2/S2X compliant codec up to 1.5Gpbs.
+1. DVB-S2/S2X compliant codec up to 1.5Gpbs at decoder input.